Skip to Content

 Car rental prices in Namibia

-If you rent a car at the Windhoek Airport e.g. Toyota Hilux 4×4 Double cab (up to 5 people) without a rooftop tent and camping gear will cost you around US$ 750 for 10 days regardless of the season.
-You can always rent a smaller car at the airport which will cost you half of the 4×4, about US$ 350 for 10 days but it might be challenging to drive on gravel roads and in some places, you’ll have to take a shuttle or join a safari drive.
+If you rent a car at the Windhoek Airport e.g. Toyota Urban Cruiser (not 4×4) Ford EcoSport SUV (up to 5 people) without a rooftop tent and camping gear you’ll pay around US$570 for 10 days.
+You can always rent a smaller car at the airport (e.g. Volkswagen Polo) for about US$390 for 10 days but it will be challenging to drive on gravel roads.

-Other expenses on the road trip
+Other expenses

 Driving route of our Namibia road trip: Windhoek – Ketmanshoop (Quiver Tree Forest) – Fish River Canyon – Sesriem (Sossusvlei) – Swakopmund – Cape Cross Seal Reserve – Spitzkoppe – Etosha National Park – Windhoek.
-The total distance of the suggested Namibia road trip is 2850 km.

 Namibia road trip route map

 A map of our 10-day Namibia road trip: Windhoek to Windhoek.
-To open Google maps click on the photo
+To open Google Maps click on the photo

 Day 1.
 Arriving in Windhoek